chloeandisabel/pql/README.md

 ### Conditions

-The set of conditions for a matching expression begins with the `WHERE` keyword, and is followed by any number of comparisons ordered using `()` and combined using the boolean operators `AND` and `OR`.
+The set of conditions for a matching expression begins with the `WHERE` keyword, and is followed by any number of conditions ordered using `()` and combined using the boolean operators `AND` and `OR`.
 To find matching events, an expression checks each fact in the stream individually against its conditions - selecting the events for which the conditions are true.

+### comparisons
 The most basic condition follows the format `left value` `comparison operator` `right value`

 #### Values